-Here are four sections on precautions, immunizations, trekking health and altitude acclimatization-AMS.
+Here are five sections on health protocols, other precautions, immunizations, trekking health and altitude acclimatization-AMS.

-Here's lots of information, given with care but no responsibility.
+Here's lots of information, given with care but no responsibility, we are not doctors.

 This is no reason to avoid trekking.
 Look after your medication - wear your inhaler on a chain around your neck or keep it in a pocket.
 There is still the normal risk of a serious attack so brief your companions and trek leader on what to do.